 I have not roasted the almonds, I just powdered refrigerated almonds in the mixer and used.
-You could replace almonds with walnuts, peanuts or sesame seeds.
-If coconut palm sugar is not available, you could use jaggery that doesn’t taste salty.
+If coconut palm sugar is not available, you can use jaggery that doesn’t taste salty.
 Some jaggery taste salty, don’t know the reason, but such jaggery gives a salty taste to the burfi.

 Note: Use a heavy bottom or a nonstick pan.

-1 ¼ cups grated or powdered coconut palm sugar or jaggery (measure loosely, do not pack tightly, you can reduce 1 tbsp. of psugar)
+- 1 ¼ cups grated or powdered jaggery or coconut palm sugar (measure loosely, do not pack tightly)

-Few drops of oil or ghee for greasing the pan or u could use a parchment paper
+- Few drops of oil or ghee for greasing the pan or use a parchment paper

-1 tsp sesame seeds or chopped pistachios (whatever you like)
+- 1 tsp sesame seeds or chopped pistachios (for garnish)

 1.Grease a tray, plate or a square pan.
 I had a brownie pan ready to bake some brownies.
 Since that did not happen I used it up for this burfi.

-3.Add water to the palm sugar or jaggery and melt it till it dissolves fully.
+4. In another heavy bottom pan, dissolve jaggery with water.
 Filter and remove impurities if using jaggery.
-Place a small bowl with water filled near the pan
+Place a small bowl with water filled near the pan.

-Store it in an airtight container and refrigerate.
+Store almond burfi in an airtight container and refrigerate.
 Iam not sure if this stays good for many days at room temperature since the nuts are not roasted.